Best Practices: Behavioral-Based Questions for Peer Interviewing (Part 2)

-This blog post continues our series of patient experience best practices from the HealthStream Engagement Institute.
+This blog post continues our series of patient experience best practices.
 Every week we share information that demonstrates our expansive understanding of the challenges faced by healthcare organizations and the solutions we have identified for improving the patient experience and patient and business outcomes.

 You probably know the skill-based questions you’re going to ask, but what about questions to determine if the candidate is right for your organization’s culture?
 How can you find out how an individual reacts in a stressful situation?
 What are his or her work ethics?
 What motivates this person?
 How has the individual creatively solved problems?
 Is the candidate team-oriented?